mnuessler/eclipse-templates/README.md

 Name: `loge`

-Description: Same as `log` but with fixed ERRORlevel.
+Description: Same as `log` but with fixed ERROR level.

 ### Category: JUnit Tests ###